tyxuan02/FitLifePro/README.md

-# WID2001 - Expert System
+# WID2001 - FitLifePro Expert System
-Building Expert System on Python with Streamlit
+Building an Expert System on Python with Streamlit

 # How to run Streamlit on Port
 1. Go to Terminal and paste <pip install -r requirements.txt>